If you studied an undergraduate course or a PgDip/PgCert at the University, you may be eligible for a £1,000 discount on PG tuition fees.

 Entry to this course is highly competitive: applicants are expected to achieve, or already have, the course entry requirements detailed below.

-Selection for interview will be made on the basis of your application, including the personal statement, references, written essay and outline Masters project proposal.
+Selection for interview will be made on the basis of your application, including the personal statement, written essay and outline Masters project proposal.

 The course seeks to recruit students from diverse socio-economic and cultural backgrounds, and welcomes applications from mature students.